bwalker8038/cssreset/README.md

 ## CSS Reset
-This is my CSS Reset built.
-It's built on Normalize.css
+This is my goto CSS Reset.
+It's based on Normalize.css